Technology

 Security was a top priority for Insurhub, given the sensitive nature of payment information and user data.
 To protect sensitive information, we used encryption and stringent access controls to ensure that unauthorized access is prevented, while our code changes underwent thorough review processes to maintain integrity.

 Penetration testing, or simply pen testing, involves simulating real-world cyberattacks on a computer system, network, or application to identify vulnerabilities and weaknesses.
-By testing the security measures implemented in the software, pen testing evaluates their effectiveness in mitigating cyber threats and protecting data assets.
+By testing the security measures implemented in the software, pen testing evaluates their effectiveness in mitigating cybersecurity risks, cyber threats, and protecting data assets.

 Not every project requires penetration testing.
 It’s more common in fintech and medtech where sensitive user data is at stake.
 Because penetration testing requires specialized expertise in place, we usually engage a reliable third-party partner to conduct it for our clients.